oliverpk2000/blog/src/posts/frozen-forest.md

 ---
-title: frozen forest
+title: frozen forest preview
-date: 2024-02-24
+date: 2024-03-20
 tags: [ "posts" ]
-templateEngineOverride: md
 ---

 frozen forest is a game being developed by some classmates of mine.
 It's programmed in rust using the bevy game engine.